Please confirm topic selection

 • usually not necessary for diagnosis

-• acute vs chronic nature of compression fracture
+• acute vs. chronic nature of the compression fracture

-• injury to anterior and posterior ligament complex
+• injury to anterior and/or posterior ligamentous complex

-• spinal cord compression by disk or osseous material
+• spinal cord compression by disc or osseous material

 • cord edema or hemorrhage